 - 1. Disconnect power from the actuator. - 2.
-Secure the actuator load, and remove the motor assembly (see page 42).
-Handle the motor with care so as not to damage the rotor shaft. - 3.
-Pushing down firmly on the pinion, measure the gap between the stop collar and the thrust washer.
-This distance should measure 0.015 \pm 0.005" for motors on models 11-1_9, 11-2_9, and 11-3_9.
-This distance should measure 0.025 \pm .005" for motors on models 11-4_9.
+Secure the actuator load, and remove the motor assembly (see page 29).
+Handle the motor with care so as not to damage the rotor shaft.

+- Pushing down firmly on the pinion, measure the gap between the stop collar and the thrust washer.
+This distance should measure 0.025 ±.005".
 An excessive gap indicates worn SLM components. - 4.
-Use a felt tip pen to mark the location of the stop collar (or castle nut) on the shaft.
+Use a felt tip pen to mark the location of the castle nut on the shaft.
 Support the end of the rotor shaft to prevent it from bending, and drive the 1/8" spring pin out.
-Carefully (the spring assembly is springloaded), remove the stop collar (or unthread the castle nut), thrust washer/bearing, spacer (models 11-4_9 only), pinion, spring, and steel balls.
-On 11-4_9 models, remove the (4) 1/4-20 screws and the front motor end (see the 11-4_9 SLM Components figure on page 45).
+Carefully (the spring assembly is spring-loaded) unthread the castle nut, remove the thrust washer/bearing, spacer, pinion, spring, and steel balls.
+Remove the (4) 1/4-20 screws and the front motor end (see the SLM Components illustration on the following page).
 DO NOT remove the front motor shield or the rotor from the stator on any model.